-Adolphe Low – a German-French volunteer in the Spanish Civil War
+Adolphe Low – the Last German Volunteer in the Spanish Civil War

-Fritz Teppich, who died in February 2012, was considered the last of the German volunteers in the Spanish Civil War, but this is not entirely true; there was another German volunteer, not so well-known in Germany because he was granted French citizenship in 1945 and remained in France until his recent death.
+Fritz Teppich, who died in February 2012, was considered the last of the German volunteer in the Spanish Civil War, but this is not entirely true; there was another German volunteer, not so well-known in Germany because he was granted French citizenship in 1945 and remained in France until his recent death

 Adolphe before Spain